 We hope you found this article on the best hiking headlamps useful.
-These are our top three picks for now but we will be reviewing this on an ongoing basis and possibly adding more options to choose from that catch our eye.
+These are our top picks for now but we will be reviewing this on an ongoing basis and possibly adding more options to choose from that catch our eye.

-A headlamp is a key part of your day hiking checklist. even if you don’t intend to hike at night, you just never know when you might it if you get lost or held up in some way on the trail, and get caught stuck out on the side of a mountain with the sun going down and darkness on its way.
+A headlamp is a key part of your day hiking checklist.
+Even if you don’t intend to hike at night, you just never know when you might it if you get lost or held up in some way on the trail, and get caught stuck out on the side of a mountain with the sun going down and darkness on its way.

 It’s not only a really practical and useful tool, but also an essential safety item!
 If you enjoyed this article and found it useful, please share it out with your networks, as always, we would be really grateful if you did 🙂